jaigab/Advent_Of_Code_2022/README.md

 The questions can be found [here](https://adventofcode.com/2022/), alongside input datasets that are different for each user.

-The uploaded scripts may be "complete" but they are regularly updated to improve efficiency and readibility.
+The uploaded scripts may be "complete" but they are regularly updated to improve efficiency and readability.

 This project is ongoing and I am currently on day 12/25